olivergregorius/micropython_ota/README.md

 ## HTTP(S) Basic Authentication

-`ota_update()` and `check_for_ota_update()` methods allow optional `username` and `passwd` parameters.
+`ota_update()` and `check_for_ota_update()` methods allow optional `user` and `passwd` parameters.
 When specified the library performs a basic authentication against the server hosting the source files.
 Use of HTTPS (versus HTTP) is very highly recommended when using basic authentication as, otherwise, the resulting username and password are sent as plain text i.e. completely unsecure.

 Here is the same example as above, but using HTTPS and Basic Authentication: